LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 In the sciences, models commonly represent simplified depictions of reality or excerpts of it.
 Models are adapted to answer certain questions or to solve certain tasks.
 Models should be appropriate for the respective questions or tasks.
-This means that a model is only “good” when it is able to answer such a question or solve such a task.
+This means that a model is only "good" when it is able to answer such a question or solve such a task.
 For example, a model that only comprises the patients (and not the nurses) of a ward cannot be used for nurse staffing and shift planning.
 Since we are dealing with management of information systems, this means that models should present a simplified but appropriate view of a health information system in order to support management of information systems.
 Examples of respective questions that can be answered by specific information system models could be: